nuvo/orca/README.md

 make
 ```

+* Please note that the `master` branch and the `latest` docker image are unstable.
+For a stable and tested version, use a tagged release or a tagged docker image.

 ## Why should you use Orca?

 What Orca does best is manage environments.
 An Environment is a Kubernetes namespace with a set of Helm charts installed on it.